SpectralVectors/GhibliGenerator/README.md

 ## Limitations
 The shader trick I have used to receive scene lights on "emissive" materials comes with a couple of catches, but first, what is the trick?

-Instead of using a color ramp or Emission shader we use a Translucent shader with a Normal node that has the Z-axis inverted.
+Instead of using a color ramp or Emission shader before the Material Output we use a Translucent shader with a Normal node that has the Z-axis inverted.

 This gives us global lighting now affecting what otherwise appears to be an emissive material, HOWEVER: